syncfusion-content/xamarin-docs/Xamarin/SfSchedule/Timeline-view.md

 ## Customized working hours

-You can customize [StartHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~StartHour.html) and [EndHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~EndHour.html) properties of Timeline view, to show only the required time duration for end users.
-You can also set `StartHour` and `EndHour` in double value which will be converted to time to show required time duration in minutes.
-Default value for `StartHour` and `EndHour` value is 0 to 24 to show all the time slots in Timeline View.
+You can customize the [StartHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~StartHour.html) and [EndHour](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimelineViewSettings~EndHour.html) properties of `TimelineView` to show only the required time duration for end users.
+You can also set `StartHour` and `EndHour` in double value, which will be converted to time to show the required time duration in minutes.
+The default value for `StartHour` and `EndHour` value is 0 to 24 to show all the time slots in `TimelineView`.

 {% tabs %}
 {% highlight xaml %}